All Episodes

 So he's doubling down on the insults of the regime.

-Elmendorf, in effect, said, Yeah, look, what we do is very technical.
+Elmendorf, in effect, said, yeah, look, what we do is very technical.

-It's very complicated, and it's entirely possible that people who read it will misunderstand it.
+And it's entirely possible that people who read it will misunderstand it.

 And he's talking about the regime.

-House minority leader Nancy Pelosi said that the CBO report's conclusions about job losses contradict the consensus among hundreds of America's top economists.
+House Minority Leader Nancy Pelosi said that the CBO report's conclusions about job losses contradict the consensus among hundreds of America's top economists.

-See, Elmendorf took that line away from him earlier when Elmendorf says, I want to make clear that our analysis completely consistent with the latest thinking in the economic profession.
+See, Elmendorf took that line away from him earlier when Elmendorf says, I want to make clear that our analysis is completely consistent with the latest thinking in the economic profession.

 The Democrats own that line.

-Well, they're full of it then because there always is.
+Well, they're full of it then, because there always is.

 We always lose jobs.